nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 597
 00:36:43,349 --> 00:36:47,114
-[SPEAKER_05]: But, you know, and there is a regular cadence.
+[SPEAKER_05]: But, you know, and there is a regular occurence.

 598
 00:36:47,134 --> 00:36:49,107